top of page

 CONCEPTUAL PHYSICS 5 per cycle – 5 credits

 The course looks at phenomena that students have seen and experienced in their everyday lives, and explores the underlying concepts in motion, energy, light, and electricity.
 The course seeks to promote safety, practical, and applicable understandings of physics.
 Some questions investigated include: Why does tire pressure, traction, and speed limits matter for driving safety?
 What do WiFi and a microwave oven have in common?
 Why do buildings need lightning rods?
 Problem solving will involve basic algebra skills.
-Students should have a genuine curiosity for the natural world.

 AP PHYSICS 1 7 per cycle – 6 credits